lapy.conformal

 Returns:

-triangulation to 2D coordinates, aligned to the given landmarks.
+Mapping of all vertices to 2D coordinates, shape (n_vertices, 2), aligned to the given landmarks.

 Find an improved Mobius transformation to reduce distortion.